aymanim/xtrc/README.md

 xtrc
 ====

-Run all cores at close to 100% for some amount of time (not clearly defined)
+Run all cores at close to 100% for some amount of time.
+This time is not clearly defined but it is around 45 seconds on my machine.

 Uses multiple "transfer chains" made of a sender [S], relay(s) [R] and reciever [C]